shesharpnl/.github/CONTRIBUTING.md

 If you haven't, join our community!
 Just hop on [our Slack](http://shesharp.co/slack) and say hello in the `#introductions` channel.

-If that doesn't sound like you, you can still contribute by raising issues and helping our community improve their PRs by giving feedback.
+If the groups we mentioned don't sound like you, you can still contribute by raising issues or helping our community improve their PRs by giving feedback.

 ## How to Contribute